 The Gibellini group of claims was acquired on June 22, 2017, through lease from the claimant (the "Gibellini Lessor") and includes an area of approximately 771 acres.
-Under the Gibellini Mineral Lease Agreement (the "Gibellini MLA") Prophecy leased the Gibellini group of claims which originally constituted the Gibellini Project by among other things, agreeing to pay to the Gibellini Lessor, US\$35,000 (paid), annual advance royalty payments which will be tied, based on an agreed formula (not to exceed US\$120,000 per year), to the average vanadium pentoxide price of the prior year.
-Upon commencement of production, Prophecy will maintain its acquisition through lease of the Gibellini group of claims by paying to the Gibellini Lessor, a 2.5% NSR until a total of US\$3,000,000 is paid.
+Under the Gibellini Mineral Lease Agreement (the "Gibellini MLA") the Company leased the Gibellini group of claims which originally constituted the Gibellini Project by among other things, agreeing to pay to the Gibellini Lessor, US\$35,000 (paid), and annual advance royalty payments which will be tied, based on an agreed formula (not to exceed US\$120,000 per year), to the average vanadium pentoxide price of the prior year.
+Upon commencement of production, The Company will maintain its acquisition through lease of the Gibellini group of claims by paying to the Gibellini Lessor, a 2.5% NSR until a total of US\$3,000,000 is paid.
 Thereafter, the NSR will be reduced to 2% over the remaining life of the mine (and referred to thereafter, as "production royalty payments").
 All advance royalty payments made, will be deducted as credits against future production royalty payments.
-The lease is for a term of 10 years, which can be extended for an additional 10 years at Prophecy's option.
+The lease is for a term of 10 years, which can be extended for an additional 10 years at The Company's option.

-On April 23, 2018, the Company announced an amendment to the Gibellini MLA, whereby Prophecy has been granted the right to cause the Gibellini Lessor of the Gibellini mineral claims to transfer their title to the claims to Prophecy.
-With the amendment, Prophecy will have the option to, at any time during the term of the Gibellini MLA, require the Gibellini Lessor to transfer title over all of the leased, unpatented lode mining claims (excluding four claims which will be retained by the Gibellini Lessor (the "Transferred Claims") to Prophecy in exchange for US\$1,000,000, to be paid as an advance royalty payment (the "Transfer Payment").
-A credit of US\$99,027 in favour of Prophecy towards the Transfer Payment is already paid upon signing of the amendment, with the remaining US\$900,973 portion of the Transfer Payment due and payable by Prophecy to the Gibellini Lessor upon completion of transfer of the Transferred Claims from the Gibellini Lessor to Prophecy.
+On April 23, 2018, the Company announced an amendment to the Gibellini MLA, whereby the Company has been granted the right to cause the Gibellini Lessor of the Gibellini mineral claims to transfer their title to the claims to The Company.
+With the amendment, the Company will have the option to, at any time during the term of the Gibellini MLA, require the Gibellini Lessor to transfer title over all of the leased, unpatented lode mining claims (excluding four claims which will be retained by the Gibellini Lessor (the "Transferred Claims") to The Company in exchange for US\$1,000,000, to be paid as an advance royalty payment (the "Transfer Payment").
+A credit of US\$99,027 in favour of The Company towards the Transfer Payment is already paid upon signing of the amendment, with the remaining US\$900,973 portion of the Transfer Payment due and payable by The Company to the Gibellini Lessor upon completion of transfer of the Transferred Claims from the Gibellini Lessor to The Company.
 The advance royalty obligation and production royalty will not be affected, reduced or relieved by the transfer of title.

-On June 22, 2018, the Company paid US\$101,943 of the annual royalty payment to the Gibellini Lessor.
+On June 22, 2019, the Company paid US\$120,000 (2018 - US\$101,943) of the annual royalty payment to the Gibellini Lessor.